 You know the old adage, “April showers bring May flowers?”
 Well, those flowers need another ingredient to grow – sunlight.
 Rain or shine, it’s important to apply sunscreen to protect your skin from the damage of the sun’s UVA and UVB rays.
 Even if you don’t see the damage in the short term with sunburns or tanning, the long-term effects of sun exposure, including advanced signs of aging, dark spots, and even skin cancer, are cumulative and potentially dangerous.
 Before you go out to enjoy the warm weather this spring and summer (or any weather year-round), you need to protect your skin from the sun’s harmful rays.
-According to Dr. Carla Gustovich of U.S. Dermatology Partners affiliate North Texas Dermatology in Plano, Texas, “People tend to spend more time outdoors when the weather is nice.
-But, no matter what the weather is like, you need to protect any areas of skin that are exposed to sunlight with sunscreen.
-Before you slather on the sunscreen, make sure you’ve chosen the right option for your skin.
-That includes knowing whether physical or chemical sunscreen is right for you.”
-In this blog, Dr. Gustovich explores physical versus chemical sunscreen to help you determine which is right for you.
+According to dermatologists, no matter what the weather is like, all exposed skin needs to be protected with sunscreen.
+Before applying sunscreen, make sure you’ve chosen the right option for your skin, between physical or chemical sunscreen.
+In this blog, we explore physical versus chemical sunscreen to help you determine which is right for you.

 What is Physical Sunblock?

 Physical sunblock, also called physical sunscreen, is a sun protection product that creates a barrier between the skin and the sun’s ultraviolet (UV) rays.
 Sunblock is made using zinc oxide or titanium dioxide.
 These are the only two active ingredients approved by the U.S. Food and Drug Administration (FDA) to protect against sun damage.